benc-uk/k6-reporter/readme.md

 }
 ```

-The key used in the returned object, is the filename that will be written to, and can be any valid filename or path
+The key used in the returned object is the filename that will be written to, and can be any valid filename or path
 **Note.
 This is a change in the v2.1.1 release**

 The **htmlReport** function accepts an optional options map as a second parameter, with the following properties